HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 Country-level incentives can drive the adoption of security mechanisms to a certain extent, but perhaps more important is the technology stack that website developers use when creating websites.
 Do the frameworks easily lend themselves to enabling a certain feature, or is this a painstaking process requiring a complete overhaul of the application?
 Even better it would be if developers start with an already-secure environment with strong security defaults to begin with.
 In this section we explore different programming languages, SaaS, CMS, Ecommerce and CDN technologies that have a significantly higher adoption rate for specific features (and thus can be seen as driving factors for widespread adoption).
 For brevity, we focus on the most widely deployed technologies, but it is important to note that many smaller technology products exist that aim to provide better security for their users.

-For security features related to the transport security, we find that there are 12 technology products (mainly Ecommerce platforms and CMSes) that enable the Strict-Transport-Security header on at least 90% of their customer sites.
+For security features related to the transport security, we find that there are 12 technology products (mainly Ecommerce platforms and CMSs) that enable the Strict-Transport-Security header on at least 90% of their customer sites.
 Websites powered by the top 3 (according to their market share, namely Shopify, Squarespace and Automattic), make up for 30.32% of all homepages that have enabled Strict Transport Security.
 Interestingly, the adoption of the Expect-CT header is mainly driven by a single technology, namely Cloudflare, which enables the header on all of their customers that have HTTPS enabled.
 As a result, 99.06% of the Expect-CT header presences can be related to Cloudflare.

 With regard to security headers that secure content inclusion or that aim to thwart attacks, we see a similar phenomenon where a few parties enable a security header for all their customers, and thus drive its adoption.
 For instance, six technology products enable the Content-Security-Policy header for more than 80% of their customers.
 As such, the top 3 (Shopify, Sucuri and Tumblr) represent 52.53% of the homepages that have the header.
 Similarly, for X-Frame-Options, we see that the top 3 (Shopify, Drupal and Magento) contribute 34.96% of the prevalence of the XFO header.
 This is particularly interesting for Drupal, as it is an open-source CMS that is often set up by website owners themselves.
 It is clear that their [decision](https://www.drupal.org/node/2735873) to enable `X-Frame-Options: SAMEORIGIN` by default is keeping many of their users protected against clickjacking attacks: 81.81% of websites powered by Drupal have the XFO mechanism enabled.